prominence-eosc/docs/job-status.md

 * __startTime__: date & time when the job started running.
 * __endTime__: date & time when the job ended.
 * __site__: the site where the job was executed.
+* __maxMemoryUsageKB__: the maximum total memory usage of the job, summed over all processes (note this is not available for jobs running on remote HTC or HPC resources)

 The following information is also provided for each task:
 * __retries__: the number of retries attempted.